X5GON/processing-pipeline-api/README.md

 - **Content Extraction.** Extracts the content from the material.
 This is done based on the material type:
     - **Text.** We use *textract*, a Nodejs library that is able to extract raw text from the text material.
+We process *pdf, doc, docx, ppt, pptx* files separately - if we are not able to retrieve the content from the file we assume they are scans and use OCR to retrieve the text.
+In addition, we translate the text via *Transcription and Translation Platform* ([TTP](https://ttp.mllp.upv.es/index.php?page=faq)).
     - **Video/Audio.** We use the *Transcription and Translation Platform* ([TTP](https://ttp.mllp.upv.es/index.php?page=faq)) which automatically generates transcriptions (subtitles) and translates the video content.

 - **Content Enrichment.** Enriches the content by extracting additional features from the material.
-    - **Wikification.** We use *wikifier*, an online service for extracting wikipedia concepts associated with the provided text.
+    - **Wikification.** We use [wikifier](http://wikifier.org/), an online service for extracting wikipedia concepts associated with the provided text.
-    - **DMOZ Classification (TODO).** We still need to develop the DMOZ classification model to acquire the different topics the material is associated with.

 - **Validation.** Validates if the material object contains all of the required values.